 If the mayor orders an evacuation of coastal areas, the City strongly recommends evacuees stay with friends or family outside evacuation zone boundaries.
 However, for those who have no alternative shelter, the City has identified hurricane shelters throughout the five boroughs.

-All New Yorkers are welcome at NYC Evacuation Centers and Hurricane Shelters regardless of their immigration status.
+All New Yorkers are welcome at New York City evacuation centers and hurricane shelters regardless of their immigration status.

 The shelters are secure facilities with public safety personnel on site.
 They are designed to accommodate people with disabilities and special needs.
 Please bring bedding, toiletries, medication, and other personal items for you and your loved ones travelling with you.